Sedella and surrounding area

-La Romeria – Last week in May: Everyone in town takes their picnic basket and walks up to the picnic spot near the gribber’s reservoir.
+La Romeria – Last week in May: Everyone in the village takes their picnic basket and walks up to the picnic spot near the gribber’s reservoir.
 There are benches and barbecues and everyone grills and eats together.
 There are horses with riders and one can take a ride.

 Market day in Sedella – Monday, this is a very small market, with few stalls.

-La Casa Torreón – XVI century.
+La Casa Torreón – From the XVI century.
 With mudéjar tower and Arabic decor.

-Natural Park “La Rahige” – A few miles from the village, in the direction of Canillas de Aceituna.
 The park is an ideal place for nature lovers.
 The park has several natural pools and smaller waterfalls.
-There are benches and BBQ’s for picnics.
-However, BBQ’s are not allowed in summer due to fire hazard.
-Here the spring water runs free throughout the year.
+There are benches and barbecues for picnics.

-Hiking or mountain biking – If you are hiking or mountain biking, Sedella and surrounding area are the place to go.
-There are high mountain peaks, valleys, nature parks, gribber’s reservoir and small picknick places, streams and waterfalls.
-Eg. You walk all the way up to Maroma’s top where the view is outstanding.
-The walk can be done in one day depending on the temperament and abilities.
+Hiking or mountain biking – If you are hiking or mountain biking, Sedella and the surrounding area is just the place.
+There are high mountain peaks, valleys, nature parks, vulture sanctuaries, small picnic sites, streams and waterfalls.
+For example, you can hike all the way up to the top of La Maroma, where the views are outstanding.
+The trip can be done in one day, depending on temperament and ability.

-Restaurante-Bar El Chiringuito – The local place for the locals in Salsares.
-There is always the day’s lunch menu which is very reasonable.
+Restaurante-Bar El Chiringuito – The local place that always has a daily lunch menu for cheap money.

-Bar Oasis – There is an outdoor bar / restaurant.
+Bar Oasis – An outdoor bar / restaurant.
 Open during the summer months.

-Bar Plaza – Limited selection.
-Located in the square at the church, cosy place especially in the summer where you can sit outside.
-Plaza de la constitución 2.
+Bar Plaza – Located on the square by the church, cozy place especially in the summer where you can sit outside.